History, tourist information, and nearby accommodation

 Though the date of 1627 is generally used, the actual date may be much earlier.
 The 1627 date is just one of several dates found carved on beams.
 It seems quite possible that this date simply marks one of the numerous repairs to the building over several centuries.
 If the mill is indeed older, it may well be the earliest post mill in Britain.
 Records in the Buckingham County Museum show payments made to carpenters working on the mill in the period 1624-1628, but there is no indication of how old the mill was at that date.

 Dendrochronology tests carried out on the timber beams suggest that the oldest beams come from trees felled in the 1590s.
-This makes Pitstone the oldest dated postmill in England.
+If the beams were used immediately after being cut this would make Pitstone the oldest dated postmill in England.

 The mill is shown on the Duke of Bridgwater's estate map of 1762.
 The earliest recorded mill owner was James Burt, named in the 'Posse Comitatus' of 1798.